-- [7.1.1.1/H-0-1] MUST have at least one Android-compatible display at least 2.5 inches in physical diagonal size and each Android-compatible display MUST meet all requirements described on this document. - [7.1.1.3/H-SR] Are STRONGLY RECOMMENDED to provide users an affordance to change the display size (screen density).
+- [7.1.1.1/H-0-1] MUST have at least one Android-compatible display that meets all requirements described on this document. - [7.1.1.3/H-SR] Are STRONGLY RECOMMENDED to provide users an affordance to change the display size (screen density).